AdityaNG/MyuGPT/README.md

 - g(Si, Ai) -> Ri Si+1 : Dynamics Model takes a state action pair (S, A) for a given frame i as input and produces the next state Si+1 along with the reward Ri for the action Ai.
 - The Environment Encoder is used to convert the sensor reading to a latent space.
 The Policy-Value Function is used to produce good candidate branches to explore further in the Monte Carlo Tree Search.
 The Dynamics Model facilitates the system to look into the future.
 Thus the the networks along with the Monte Carlo Tree Search framework is able to make an informed decision by looking down branches with potential and picking the one with the highest reward.

-In the context of ChatGPT as a coding agent, this is how it would translate:
+In the context of LLMs as coding agents, this is how it would translate:
 - h(env) -> S : Environment Encoder takes the problem statement, current code written and the output of the compiled code and wraps it all up into a text prompt for GPT
-- f(S) -> P,V : Policy-Value Function is ChatGPT.
+- f(S) -> P,V : Policy-Value Function is an LLM.
 We would have to prompt it to produce a value as well (ask it to score itself).
 By varying the temperature of the model, we can sample multiple possible chains of thought and follow the most likely path
 - g(Si, Ai) -> Ri Si+1 : Dynamics Model is the code interpreter which the code request from GPT as output, runs the code and updates the environment (new code and output) Monte Carlo Tree search, guided by the three networks will be used to explore potential trajectories the car can take in the near future (say 1 to 5 seconds) and the trajectory with the highest reward is picked.

 What would we have to look into: